augcampos/1p-connector/README.md

 ```

 Behavior notes:
 - If a related SSH key exists, it will be used as the SSH identity file.
-The private key is written to a secure temporary file (0600) and deleted on exit.
+The public key is written to a secure temporary file (0600) and deleted on exit.
 - If no key is present, the script will attempt password auth (requires `sshpass`).
 - For `scp` and `rsync`, arguments that start with `NAME:` are rewritten to `user@host:` automatically.
 - Port is respected for `ssh` (`-p`), `sftp`/`scp` (`-P`), and via `-e "ssh -p ..."` for `rsync`.